p-offtermatt/FastForward/README.md

 To regenerate benchmark instances, navigate to the `artifact/benchmark/scripts` folder.
 There are two relevant scripts for this step:
-* `generate_instances_full.sh` generates the full set of instances as used in the paper.
+* `generate_instances_full.sh` (~6 hours) generates the full set of instances as used in the paper.
-* `generate_instances_partial.sh` generates a partial set of benchmark instances.
+* `generate_instances_partial.sh` (~1 hour) generates a partial set of benchmark instances.
 Running the experiments on this partial set is much faster as there are fewer data points, but the same trends should be visible in the results.

 ## Reproducing experimental results

 Navigate to the
 `artifact/benchmark/scripts` folder.
 Two scripts are relevant:
-* `benchmark_partial.sh` reproduces the results of the paper on a subset of the benchmark instances, as explained in ["Partial Reproduction"](#partial-reproduction)
+* `benchmark_partial.sh` (~1 hour) reproduces the results of the paper on a subset of the benchmark instances, as explained in ["Partial Reproduction"](#partial-reproduction)
-* `benchmark_full.sh` to reproduce the full set of benchmarks.
+* `benchmark_full.sh` (~6 hours) to reproduce the full set of benchmarks.

 If you want more fine-grained control over what is benchmarked, take a look at the scripts.
 They call utilities in the `artifact/benchmark/scripts/benchmarking` folder, and those scripts